How to Make a Histogram in Excel

 Creating Histogram using Data Analysis Tool

-Another way we can create a histogram is using the Data Analysis toolpak.
+Another way to make a histogram is by using Excel’s add-in program called Data Analysis toolpak.
 For creating a histogram, first, we need to create a data set and then data intervals (bins) at which we want to find the data frequency.

 In the following example, column A and B contain the data set, and column D contains bins or mark intervals.
 We need to specify these bins separately.